bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 {layout="Launch"}
 # Grouped Samples

 We already know how to define values, and how to filter a dataset.
-So let’s put those skills together to define a grouped sample of the dogs in the shelter:{style="font-size:14pt"}
+So let’s put those skills together to define a grouped sample of the dogs in the shelter:{style="font-size:16pt"}
 ```
 dogs  = animals-table.filter(is-dog)
 ```

-The `.filter` method walks across each row in the table, and passes it to the `is-dog` function.
-If `is-dog` produces `true`, `.filter` adds it to a new table.
-Otherwise, it just silently moves on to the next row.
-Finally, we define the name `dogs` to be the table produced by `.filter`.{style="font-size:14pt"}
+The `.filter` method walks across each row in the table, and passes it to the `is-dog` function.{style="font-size:16pt"}
+**If `is-dog` produces `true`, `.filter` adds it to a new table.** Otherwise, it just silently moves on to the next row.{style="font-size:16pt"}}
+Finally, we define the name `dogs` to be the table produced by `.filter`.{style="font-size:16pt"}

 }
 ---
 {layout="Investigate"}
 # Grouped Samples

-A “kitten” is an animal who _is a cat_ and who _is young_.
-How would you define a table of just kittens?
+A “kitten” is an animal who _is a cat_ and who _is young_. **How would you define a table of just kittens?**

 * Turn to @printable-exercise{pages/samples-from-animals-dataset.adoc}, and see what @ifproglang{pyret}{code} @ifproglang{codap}{sequence of Transformers} will compute whether or not an animal is a kitten.
 * Can you fill in the @ifproglang{pyret}{code} @ifproglang{codap}{function notation} for the other grouped samples?